smanolloff/svg_drawer/README.md

 |scale         | numeric |`1`       |see [Line](#line)|
 |scale_size    | boolean |`true`    |see [Line](#line)|

-* **Completeness**: Initialized with exactly two coordinates (star and end point)
+* **Completeness**: Always

 ##### Examples

-* Create a line that is scaled down to fit a 100x100 box:
+* Create a circle that is scaled down to fit a 100x100 box:
     ```ruby
-    line = SvgDrawer::Line.new([0, 0, 300, 50], width: 100, height: 100, shrink: true)
+    line = SvgDrawer::Circle.new([0, 50], 300], width: 100, height: 100, shrink: true)
     cell.content(line)
     ```

-* Do the same via the convenient `Cell#line` method.
-It will be shrinked until it fits the cell's boundaries, if any, otherwise it will be drawn full-size:
+* Do the same via the convenient `Cell#circle` method.
+It will be shrinked until it fits the cell's boundaries, if any, otherwise it will be drawn full-size.
+Also re-position the circle in the container's center:
     ```ruby
-      cell.line([0, 0, 300, 50], shrink: true)
+      cell.line([0, 0, 300, 50], shrink: true, x_reposition: 'center', y_reposition: 'middle')
     ```

 ### Path